 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
 The Company's credit risk is primarily attributable to cash and amounts receivable.
-The majority of the Company's cash is held with major Canadian chartered banks and financial institutions in South America, from which management believes the risk of loss to be minimal.
+The majority of the Company's cash is held with major Canadian chartered banks, from which management believes the risk of loss to be minimal.